THE WATERLOO CAMPAIGN

 Lt Col. Miller

-st Reg.
+of the 1st Reg.
 British Foot Guards

 of Glenlee born near Edimburg Scotland